Lkleindesigns/100-days-of-code/README.md

 Day 28: January 31, 2018
 </h2>

 **Today's Progress**: Set up decision app to use react modal.
-Learned about basic setup of the modal.
-Learned about passing children to components.
-Learned about refactoring stateless functional objects to implicitly return.
+Learned about basic setup of the modal, passing children to components, refactoring stateless functional objects to implicitly return, and understanding usage of double bang operator
 **Thoughts:**: 1.
 Children are passed into components between opening and closing tags <Component> <p>{'children'}</p> </Component> and are accessed using props.children
 2. Using !! operators to turn undefined to a falsy value and using it within isOpen on the Modal
 3. Searching for an import statement on react docs of a component to find out the import name